ianleocadio/MatrixBot_Haxball/README.md

 ## How to

 1. Run on prompt command
     ```DOS
     cd "C:\Program Files (x86)\Google\Chrome\Application"
-    ```
-    ```DOS

     chrome.exe https://www.haxball.com/headless --disable-features=WebRtcHideLocalIpsWithMdns
     ```

 2. Open browser's console (F12)

 3. Copy and paste the code of bot.js on browser's console

 4. Click on Room Link.

 5. Be happy!